MONITOR YOUR CREDIT REGULARLY

 Opening up a bunch of credit accounts you don’t need may negatively impact your credit score.

 A balanced mix of types of credit (real estate, auto, credit card, etc.) may help your credit score.

 Lenders look at the amount of debt you have compared to your monthly income – it’s good to keep that under 35%.

-If you need to establish credit, a secured credit card or a college credit card may be a good way to start.
+If you need to establish credit, a secured credit card or a college credit card is an excellent way to start.

 When trying to pay down your existing debt, pay down your highest-interest debt first.

 By setting a budget and living within your means, you can avoid using credit to overextend yourself.

 Be wary of moving around debt repeatedly – you need to pay the deficit down to improve your credit score.

 CREDIT HISTORY HAS A LONG MEMORY

 Bankruptcies and tax liens remain on your credit report for at least ten years.